rduplain/nixd/README.md

 2. Prefix dependency installation to chroot-able project-specific directory.
 3. Support simple local mirroring to cache all dependencies.
 4. Provide a simple means to specify dependency order.
-5. Ease/encourage use of dependency forks, by mirroring the forked version.
+5. Ease use of dependency forks, by mirroring the forked version.
 6. Use stdio & the command-line to allow use of any style of executable.
 7. Defer to rebuilding instead of uninstalling, given local mirroring.
 8. Defer to OS for system-level dependencies.
 Support checking installation.